gaujip/terraform-28Nov-02Dec-2022/Day5/README.md

 # Day 5

-## Installing .Dot Framework in Ubuntu 18.04
+## Installing .NET Framework in Ubuntu 18.04

 Before you install .NET, run the following commands to add the Microsoft package signing key to your list of trusted keys and add the package repository.
 ```